 Registered sex offender identified as 'person of interest' in shooting death of 17-year-old Spokane girl

-May 27—A registered sex offender is a "person of interest" in the death of a 17-year-old Spokane girl found last month in Yakima County, according to the Yakima County Sheriff's Office.
+May 28—A registered sex offender is a "person of interest" in the death of a 17-year-old Spokane girl found last month in Yakima County, according to the Yakima County Sheriff's Office.

 Juan Carlos Sandoval was arrested on unrelated charges two days after Samantha Kalinchuk's body was found April 30 outside Mabton.